 McCalla in Tuscaloosa County, Alabama — The American South (East South Central)

 Location.
-33° 15.02′ N, 87° 4.262′ W. Marker is in McCalla, Alabama, in Tuscaloosa County.
-Marker is on Confederate Parkway south of Tannehill Road, on the right when traveling south.
+33° 14.989′ N, 87° 4.254′ W. Marker is in McCalla, Alabama, in Tuscaloosa County.
+Marker can be reached from the intersection of Confederate Parkway and Tannehill Road.
 Marker is located in Tannehill Ironworks Historical State Park.
 Touch for map.
 Marker is at or near this postal address: 12632 Confederate Pkwy, Mc Calla AL 35111, United States of America.
 Touch for directions.

 Also see . . .
 Tannehill Ironworks Historical State Park.
 Park website entry (Submitted on August 28, 2017.)

 Credits.
 This page was last revised on May 3, 2021.
 It was originally submitted on August 27, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
 This page has been viewed 164 times since then and 11 times this year.
 Photos: 1, 2. submitted on August 27, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bernard Fisher was the editor who published this page.